Charleston Navy base group starts planning for H.L. Hunley museum

 The Hunley is a hand-cranked, 40-foot-long vessel that launched the world’s first successful submarine attack by sinking the Union blockade ship Housatonic off Sullivan’s Island on Feb.
 17, 1864.

 The Confederate sub never reappeared after that mission.
-The vessel and its human remains were found and later recovered four miles offshore in 2000.
+The vessel and its human remains were found and later recovered 4 miles offshore in 2000.
 The crew was buried at Magnolia Cemetery in Charleston.

 Since then, the Hunley has been undergoing conservation work at the Clemson University-run Warren Lasch Conservation Center at the former Navy base.